Successful Tenant Screening for Your Rental Property

-Screening to Ensure Successful Residents for Your Rental Property
+Screening to Ensure Successful Tenants for Your Rental Property

-But, before you even begin screening prospects, you’ll first want to establish minimum monthly income levels that your resident can pay.
+But before you even begin the tenant placement process, you'll first want to establish the minimum monthly rent that your resident can pay.
 This critical step includes knowing what kind of rent you can achieve at your property.
-If you’re not aware of local market-rate rents in your property’s area, consult with a local property manager or broker for a complete rental analysis of your asset.
+If you're not aware of local market-rate rents in your property's area, consult with a local property manager or broker for a complete rental analysis of your asset.

 Here are the 10 steps to take when screening prospective residents for your property:

-- Request that all occupants aged 18 years or older, complete a rental application.
-At Mynd, the one-time application fee is approximately $50.
+- Request that any prospective tenant aged 18 years or older complete a rental application.
+At Mynd, the one-time tenant screening service fee is approximately $50.

-- Ask prospects to provide proof of income.
+- Ask any potential tenant for income verification.
 Income should meet minimum monthly income standards that you have already established up front.

 - Verify your applicant's identity by checking for a valid government-issued photo ID.

-- Use a third-party credit agency, such as TransUnion, to process your applicant’s credit check, background check and eviction check.
+- Use a third-party credit agency, such as TransUnion, to process your applicant's credit check, credit score, tenant background check, and eviction history check.

-- If the result from the screening process is returned “Denied,” based on information discovered from the financial screening process noted above, an Adverse Action Notice must be sent to all applicants within 24-hours of the denial.
-By law, you are required to provide the denied applicant with the name, phone number, and address of credit agency you used.
+- If the result of the tenant screening report says the tenant is "Denied," based on information discovered from the financial screening process noted above, an Adverse Action Notice must be sent to all applicants within 24-hours of the denial.
+By law, you are required to provide the denied applicant with the name, phone number, and address of the credit agency you used.
 The reason for denial must also be stated.
 The applicant also has a right to be provided with a copy of the credit report used in the decision.

 - If the result from the screening process is returned as Approved or Approved with Conditions, the applicant may rent the available property with the required security deposit.
 Then, an Application Approval Notice must be sent to all applicants.